 With similar geology to ancient cratons like Kaapvaal, the Siberia and the Congo cratons, the well-exposed Zimbabwe craton presents vast opportunities for kimberlitic diamond discoveries.
 The recent discovery of significant placer diamond deposits at Chiadzwa points to significant potential in ancient basins on the edges of the craton.
 Zimbabwe is known to host several kimberlites whose economic and commercial viability is yet to be ascertained.

 More than 120 kimberlites have been discovered, with economic occurring in 2 deposits – the River Ranch and the Murowa Diamond Mines.
-Africa Mining IQ tracks and monitors 1 diamond project in Zimbabwe, the operational Mbada Mine, owned by Mbada Diamonds.
+Africa Mining IQ tracks and monitors 4 diamond projects in Zimbabwe, the operational Mbada Mine, owned by Mbada Diamonds.

 Zimbabwe’s geology is highly favourable for nickel occurrences.
 The country’s nickel sulphide endowment includes a variety of komatiite and mafic intrusion-hosted deposits.
 Potential ore reserves are not known, but more than 30 deposits have been discovered.
 Other sources of nickel are the huge laterite nickel deposits on the northern part of the Great Dyke and oxide nickel deposits in several serpentinite areas in greenstone belts and igneous complexes around the country.

-There are currently 3 nickel mines tracked and monitored in Zimbabwe by Africa Mining IQ, 1 of them is still in its grassroots phase, and the other 2 are dormant as the mine licences have been relinquished.
+There are currently 3 nickel mines tracked and monitored in Zimbabwe by Africa Mining IQ, All 3 are dormant (L/R) as the mine licences have been relinquished.
 Investigating licence-relinquished mines may result in some hidden investment opportunities.

 Zimbabwe’s Great Dyke, a linear early Proterozoic layered mafic-ultramafic intrusion trending over 550km at a maximum width of about 11 km, has the second largest platinum reserves in the world after the Bushveld Complex in South Africa.
 An estimate of 2.8 billion tonnes PGM ore at 4g/t is estimated to lounge on the Dyke.